Sustainability in Hotels: Creating a Greener Future for Hospitality

 August 18, 2023

-Sustainability is becoming a non-negotiable for travelers, event planners, and corporate travel managers alike.
+Sustainability for hotels is becoming a non-negotiable for travelers, event planners, and corporate travel managers alike.
 And with the hotel industry contributing 1% of the world’s carbon emissions, it’s time for hotels to ramp up sustainability measures.

 It’s not just about giving back to nature.
 According to a Booking.com survey, 80% of travelers say sustainability is important to them.
 And 74% believe people need to act now.
 Adopting more eco-friendly business practices could mean more business in the long run.